 With this trip, I also knew that Kuala Lumpur was just never going to be my favorite place.
 So, I set my sights on a new city to base myself in for a good chunk of time in Malaysia.
 That place was George Town on Penang Island.

 I’d heard from countless travelers about this magical place, a place that my favorite Thai curry was named after (hint: it’s Panang), and I wanted to see it for myself.

 I knew that there would be a ton of things to do in Penang, so I decided to add it to my Malaysia itinerary and base myself here for a week.

 Penang is a melting pot of religions, cultures, and the best food in the country.
 A place that has colorful street art, a vibrant history, and stunning nature a short bus ride away.

-> It was one of those places that had been talked up a lot, but regardless, I knew that it would end up being a special place to me before I even got there.
+It was one of those places that had been talked up a lot on the backpacker trail in Malaysia, but regardless, I knew that it would end up being a special place to me before I even got there.
 And it definitely was.

-> Let’s first start with the basics of what area I’m actually talking about in Malaysia.
+Let’s first start with the basics of what area I’m actually talking about in Malaysia.
 People use the names Penang and George Town fairly interchangeably, so let’s break it down into three parts – the state, the island, and the capital city.